The basement offers the perfect living space for a guest room, den, or activity room.

 HVAC systems use an air handler that distributes the warm air from a furnace to all parts of your home.

-A wood burning stove simply does not have the potential to reach the upper floors of your home even with ductwork.
+A wood burning stove simply does not have the potential to reach the upper floors of your home, even with ductwork.

-So, stick to the stove only heating your basement.
+So, stick to the stove, only heating your basement.

-Common Issues With Basement Wood Stove
+Common Issues With Basement Wood Stoves

 To operate a wood-burning stove, you need wood.